 Purchase a new GPU-accelerated instance.

 For more information, see Create a GPU-accelerated instance.
-Take note of the following parameters:
+Configure the following settings:

 On the Public Images tab in the Image section, do not select Auto-install GPU Driver.

-In the User Data part of the Advanced Settings(Optional) section, enter a custom script to install the NVIDIA Tesla driver of version 535.154.05 and CUDA of version 12.1.1.
-The following code shows a sample custom script:
+In the User Data part of the Advanced Settings(Optional) section, enter the following custom script.
+This script installs the NVIDIA Tesla driver 535.154.05 and CUDA 12.1.1:

 Sample custom script